-A hemocytometer looks, from a distance, like an average glass slide, just heavier.
-However, it is much more than that.
-Carved in it are intricate, laser-etched lines that form a grid.
+The hemocytometer looks like an average glass slide, only heavier from a distance, but it is much more than that.
 It also has its own coverslip, which is different from a regular coverslip.
 On the slide, there are marked grooves that appear like an ‘H’.
 The horizontal line of the ‘H’ separates the 2 grids for counting.
 Therefore, each slide has two identical grids for counting cells.
 The depth of these 2 grids is a fixed 0.1mm

 Each grid is a square with the dimensions of 3×3 mm2.
 This square has three equidistant vertical and horizontal lines.
 These divide it into 9 smaller squares of 1×1 mm2 each.
 These are separated from each other by triple-ruled lines.
-Of these 9 squares, the 4 corner squares are used for the counting of bigger cells, like WBCs, while the center square is used to count smaller cells, such as RBCs.
+Of these 9 squares, the 4 corner squares are used to count bigger cells, like WBCs, while the center square is used to count smaller cells, such as RBCs.

 This covers the structure and design of the hemocytometer, but to understand how counting and calculation is done, let’s consider the example of counting WBCs for the corner squares, and RBCs for the center square.